Aiming to be a company that keeps expanding along with the realization of a sustainable society

 CO2 Reduction Plan

 Aiming for carbon neutrality by 2050, the Federation of Pharmaceutical Manufacturers' Association of Japan has announced a revision to its target that set “Net Zero CO2 Emissions by 2050” as its long-term vision and a “46% reduction of CO2 emissions in FY2030 from the levels of FY2013” as a Phase II Target.
 JPS Pharmaceutical has set its targets so as to achieve Phase II.
+At Headquarters, we achieved Phase II in fiscal 2022, and set new targets.
+Additionally, at the Tochigi Plant, we moved up our target achievement year for Phase II to fiscal 2025.

 Introduced electric vehicles